These Math Practice Test Timed questions are written by our Math team and are similar to what’s on the GED® test.

 Time management is one of the biggest stumbling blocks to passing the GED test.

 Keep in mind that most test-takers say the real test is harder than the practice test, so keep on learning, take another GED practice test and improve your score.

-Disclaimer: This GED practice test timed is not related to the Official GED Practice Test™ produced and distributed by the American Council on Education (ACE) and the GED Testing Service.
-ACE and GED Testing Service LLC have not approved, authorized, endorsed, been involved in the development of, or licensed the substantive content of this practice test.
+This GED practice test timed is not related to the Official GED Practice Test™ produced and distributed by the American Council on Education (ACE) and the GED Testing Service.